 - Feeding tube placed into the stomach through a nostril or through a cut in the belly (abdomen) to give nutrition

-- Surgery to check the cord, treat broken backbones, release pressure from the injured area, or to manage other injuries
+- Surgery to check the cord, treat broken backbones, release pressure from the injured area, remove infection, or to manage other injuries

 Recovery from SCI requires a long-term stay in the hospital and rehabilitation (rehab).
 A team of healthcare providers, nurses, and other specialists will watch and manage your child’s health.
 This includes managing: